-- El Paso MPO (EPMPO) spans the New Mexico/Texas border to cover the City of Sunland Park in New Mexico; as such, NMDOT coordinates with EPMPO for activities in this region.
+- El Paso MPO (EPMPO) spans the New Mexico/Texas border to cover portions of southern Doña Ana and Otero counties; as such, NMDOT coordinates with EPMPO for activities in this region.

-Regional Transportation Planning Organizations are state-designated entities that orchestrate rural transportation planning, covering regions outside of MPO boundaries.
+Regional Transportation Planning Organizations are state-designated entities that orchestrate non-metropolitan transportation planning, covering regions outside of MPO boundaries.
 New Mexico has seven RTPOs: